The-Lone-Druid/Snake-in-the-Terminal/README.md

 # Snake-in-the-Terminal
-This repo contains physical part of the game which is developed using C++, **NOTE: This game is not developed using Object Oriented Programming.**
+This repo contains physical part of the game which is developed using C++, used procedural approach.

 How To Play:
 1) Just download the ZIP file of this repository.